Dennitz/Dennitz.github.io/_posts/2019-11-21-custom-attachments-in-action-text.md

 ## Grouping Attachments
 When images are placed side by side in an Action Text document, the image attachments are grouped with a surrounding *div* that has the `.attachment-gallery` class.
-By default, custom attachments are not grouped in a surrounding div.
+By default, custom attachments are not grouped in a surrounding *div*.

 If you want them to be grouped, you have to adjust Trix's config by calling:
 ```js